As nighttime curfew begins, sheriffs across SoCal vow no enforcement — but to varying degrees

-The nighttime curfew going into effect in most of California’s 58 counties Saturday night will not be strictly enforced by any local sheriffs — a vow made individually by each agency in the region.
+The nighttime curfew going into effect in most of California’s 58 counties Saturday night will not be strictly enforced by any Southern California sheriffs — a vow made individually by each agency in the region.

 About 94% of the state’s 40 million residents live in the 41 counties placed under the 10 p.m. to 5 a.m. curfew.
 The health order will remain in effect starting 10 p.m.
 Saturday until 5 a.m.
 Dec.
 21. State officials have said it bans non-essential activities like social gatherings with other households and only permits essential activities like grocery shopping — much like the March stay-at-home order.